Sampson Theatre

-Sampson Theatre is a historic theater building located at Penn Yan in Yates County, New York.
+Sampson Theatre is a historic theater building located at Penn Yan in Yates County, New York, United States.
 It was built in 1910, and is a three-story, poured in place, concrete building.
 It measures 60 feet wide and 100 feet deep and consists of two sections; a front auditorium section and a rear stage section.
 Both sections are covered by gambrel roofs.
 The theater was originally used for vaudeville and as a movie theater.
 In 1929, it was converted for use as a miniature golf course, and later was used as a warehouse for tires.

 It was listed on the National Register of Historic Places in 2008.